ebarbosahsi/azure-docs.es-es/articles/hdinsight/hbase/hbase-troubleshoot-hbase-hbck-inconsistencies.md

 ---

-## <a name="issue-regions-have-the-same-startend-keys"></a>Problema: las regiones tienen las mismas claves de inicio y fin
+## <a name="issue-regions-have-the-same-startend-keys"></a>Incidencia: las regiones tienen las mismas claves de inicio y fin.

 ### <a name="cause"></a>Causa